 Before they grow into the massive and majestic beasts that are so iconic in South Dakota, baby bison start out as little orange puffs of fur with knobby knees and a face that could melt your heart.
 One of the best places to spot these adorable calves and their impressive parents is in Custer State Park in western South Dakota.
 Here, approximately 1,300 wild bison roam freely across more than 71,000 open acres.

-Although they’re quite the rare sight to see in person, you can always tell a mountain goat kid by its permanent little grin and fluffy white coat.
+Although they’re quite the rare sight to see in person, you can always tell a mountain goat kid by their permanent little grin and fluffy white coat.
 Only a small population of Rocky Mountain goats exists in western South Dakota, usually roaming in the areas surrounding Mount Rushmore National Memorial, Custer State Park, Spearfish Canyon and Crazy Horse Memorial.

 Continuing farther east towards the Missouri River region and the wide-open plains, you’ll find some of the most adorable rumps you’ve ever seen.
-This little pronghorn antelope fawn may have some wobbly legs for the time being, but less than a month after being born, they’ll be bounding across the short grass prairies with the ease of a natural-born runner.
+This little pronghorn antelope fawn may have some wobbly legs for the time being, but less than a month after being born he’ll be bounding across the short grass prairies with the ease of a natural-born runner.
 Adult antelope can reach speeds of up to 60 miles per hour.
 And the little tuft of hair on their tail isn’t just for looking cute.
 This hair will stand on end when they’re frightened, warning others in their herd of imminent danger.